chiangwe/GMHODDI/README.md

 Datasets used for this project are from FDA Adverse Event Reporting System.
 (FAERS https://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Surveillance/AdverseDrugEffects/ucm082193.htm)
 Final drug combinations after our data preparation protocols are available in the folder "Dataset."
-In all the dataset, each row represents a drug combination and each number in a given row represents the ID of the drug that the combination contains.
-The mapping of drug IDs and drug names can be found in "GMHODDI/Dataset/FAERS_Dataset/drug_maps.txt."
+In all the datasets, each row represents a drug combination and each number in each row represents the ID of the drug that the combination contains.
+The mapping of drug IDs and drug names can be found in the folder "GMHODDI/Dataset/FAERS_Dataset/drug_maps.txt."

-Dataset descriptions as follows:
+Dataset descriptions are as follows:
-  1. "GMHODDI/Dataset/FAERS_Dataset/" contains the extracted adverse events including those that are reported to have myopathy (myopathy_ho_events.txt) and those that are not (nonmyopathy_ho_events.txt).
+  1. "GMHODDI/Dataset/FAERS_Dataset/" contains the extracted adverse events including those that are reported to have myopathy (i.e., myopathy_ho_events.txt) and those that are not (i.e., nonmyopathy_ho_events.txt).
   2. "GMHODDI/Dataset/D_FAERS/" contains the extracted drug combinations, where the label can be found in "DFaers_label.csr."
-  3. "GMHODDI/Dataset/D_star/" contains the drug combinations after being selected by our training data preparation protocols for model training and cross-validation.
+  3. "GMHODDI/Dataset/D_star/" contains the drug combinations that are selected by our training data preparation protocols for model training and cross-validation.
   4. "GMHODDI/Dataset/D_star/CoMed_Feature/" contains the features used to calculate the single drug similarities based on co-medications.
 Note that there are five set of features corresponding to five cross-validation.
   5. "GMHODDI/Dataset/D_star/Tesing/" and "GMHODDI/Dataset/D_star/Training/" contain the split drug combination for five cross-validation.